 MARMOREAL IS AN ENGINEERED MARBLE FOR ARCHITECTURAL SURFACES DEVELOPED IN COLLABORATION WITH THE BRITISH DESIGNER MAX LAMB.

-Marmoreal is offered in two colourways; one with a white background, the other black.
+Marmoreal is offered in two colourways, one with a white background, and the other black.
 Each version is composed of four classical Italian marbles and is a material exploration that celebrates the individual qualities of these stones while acknowledging that their combination leads to something even more compelling.
 Suitable for interior architectural surfaces, this large-aggregate, pre-cast marble terrazzo offers an original material language with strong visual values.
-It skilfully balances fifteenth-century craft traditions with modern engineered-stone technologies.
+It skilfully balances a fifteenth-century craft tradition with modern engineered-stone technologies.
 The word ‘marmoreal’ means ‘marble-like’; this Marmoreal is composed of approximately 95 percent marble and 5 percent polyester resin binders.

 FORMATS + FINISHES